 Connect Care has adopted a hybrid approach to laboratory result and test report release to patients via the MyAHS Connect portal.
-Most information is released immediately, as soon as it is reported and available to clinicians.
-Some tests (such as selected infectious disease serologies, diagnostic imaging reports and pathology reports) are released after a 5-working-day delay.
+Most information is released as soon as it is reported and available to clinicians, while some tests are released after a 5-working-day delay:

 MyAHS Connect Utilization